scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 show(List(1, 2, 3))
 ```

-The view provided by `Foldable` is recursive.
+The `foldLeft` method works recursively down the sequence.
-Our binary function is called repeatedly
+Our binary function is called repeatedly for each item,
-for each item in the sequence,
-result from each call becoming the accumulator for the next.
+the result of each call becoming the accumulator for the next.
 When we reach the end of the sequence,
-the final accumulator becomes our result.
+the final accumulator becomes our final result.

 Depending on the operation we're performing,
 the order in which we fold may be important.